Genusbiz/docs/users/search-and-refine/refiners.md

 *   Age groups classifying employees.
 *   Customer credit rating based on different criteria.

-Custom categories are always defined by Code Domains in your Directory.
+Custom categories are always defined by Code Domains in your app model.
 For a given Conditional refiner bound to a Code Domain, a mapping to an Object Class is defined by specifying a condition for each value in that Code Domain.

 For information on how to publish your refiners, see [Search](../../developers/defining-an-app-model/data/object-class/modify-an-object-or-identifier-domain/search.md) and [Views](../../developers/defining-an-app-model/user-interface/tables/views.md).